bersennaidoo/xmlctl/README.md

 Create database in postgresql and apply schema from ./pkg/schema.

 Configuration for database is in ./xmlctl.conf.toml

+The binary for application is in bin directory for linux.
 ```
 ./pkg/docs
 ./pkg/schema
 ./xmlctl.conf.toml
+./bin/xmlctl
 ```

 ## USAGE